 Patients with severe renal impairment have a higher exposure of setmelanotide relative to patients with normal kidney function.
-Reduce the recommended starting and target dosage of IMCIVREE in adults and pediatric patients 12 years of age and older with severe renal impairment (eGFR 15-29 mL/min/1.73 m2).
-The use of IMCIVREE in pediatric patients 6 to less than 12 years of age with severe renal impairment is not recommended [see Dosage and Administration (2.5), Clinical Pharmacology (12.3)].
+Reduce the recommended starting and maintenance dosage of IMCIVREE in adults and pediatric patients 2 years of age and older with severe renal impairment (eGFR 15-29 mL/min/1.73 m2).
+The use of IMCIVREE in pediatric patients aged 2 to less than 6 years with weight less than 20 kg and severe renal impairment is not recommended [see Dosage and Administration (2.5), Clinical Pharmacology (12.3)].